Test Case vs Test Scenario: What is the Difference?

 Cases in testing are simple procedures.Scenarios in testing are major events.

-More resources are essential for creating and executing test cases.There is a significant saving in both time and money when employing test scenarios for development and testing.
+More resources are essential for creating and executing test cases.There are significant time and cost savings when employing test scenarios during development and testing.

-In conclusion, thorough documentation of the testing process allows managers to keep everyone aligned and maintain quality control.
+In conclusion, thorough documentation of the testing process enables managers to keep everyone aligned and maintain quality control.

-From a user’s perspective, test cases encompass the whole range of the software’s capabilities.
-The test scenarios are meant to be realistic representations of actual circumstances, with a primary emphasis on what should be tested at a low level of action specificity.
+From a user’s perspective, test cases cover the full range of the software’s capabilities.
+The test scenarios are designed to realistically represent actual situations, with a primary focus on what should be tested at a detailed, low level of action specificity.

-Many companies prefer test scenarios, but test cases provide more comprehensive documentation, as they describe every step of testing a certain software functionality.
-Each test case includes detailed instructions on what to do and how to test it.
+Many companies prefer test scenarios, but test cases provide more comprehensive documentation because they describe every step involved in testing specific software functionality.
+Each test case includes detailed instructions on what to do and how to perform the tests.

-Both types of test documentation have their uses, help testing groups succeed, and reduce the possibility of mistakes.
+Both types of test documentation have their uses, help testing teams succeed, and reduce the likelihood of errors.

 profile-image